Doing Business in Iran

 However, from the standpoint of the Iranian Government, only those investments should be eligible to benefit from the privileges and protections under the Foreign Direct Investment Promotion and Protection Act that have obtained the required licence under the act.

 The Iran foreign investment Company was incorporated on March 1998 as a Private Joint Stock company with a mission to manage and expand Iranian holdings abroad.

-Iranian non-oil exports with an increase of 47.2% in value reached 16 billion and 300 million and 800,000 USD.
+Iranian non-petroleum exports with an increase of 47.2% in value reached 16 billion and 300 million and 800,000 USD.
 The weight of exportable products has been

-33.1 million tons which augmented as 48.2% compared to the same period of the previous year.
+33.1 million tonnes, which augmented as 48.2% compared to the same period of the previous year.

 Bonyads - Mostazafen Foundation of the Islamic Revolution

 Iran's Organisations and Agreements.

 - Economic Cooperation Organisation (ECO)